Lavender Companions — 5 Picks Garden Experts Say Look Great Next to These Classic Flowering Plants

 Maybe it’s the gorgeous fragrance you experience walking along lavender-lined pathways, or the enjoyment of seeing all the bees and butterflies flocking to their tall whispy flowers.
 Either way, it’s safe to say I’m obsessed and you should be too.

 Lavenders love a sunny well-draining yard spot, and I’ve got just the space in mind.
-But when it comes to knowing which plants will look good and suit lavender's care routine and soil preferences, I could use some inspiration.
+But when it comes to knowing which plants will look good and suit your lavender plant care routine and soil preferences, I could use some inspiration.
 To avoid any planting pitfalls, I’ve picked the brain of a true plant expert to reveal her top lavender companion plants that look great to this much-loved flower bed pick.

 1. Black-eyed Susan